Breath Test Refusal in San Diego, CA

 Under California's "implied consent" laws, if you are suspected of

-penalties in addition to suspension of driver's license as a result.
+penalties in addition to suspension of your driver's license.
 Since implied

 consent can be confusing, having a skilled, knowledgeable attorney to